fatima-almuhamidh/cybersecurity-portfolio/cti/misp-thehive-cortex-workflow/README.md

 What I Learned

 Through this project, I practiced how CTI teams structure, enrich, and share threat intelligence.
 I also learned how MISP, TheHive, and Cortex can work together to support intelligence-driven investigations, from IOC collection to case management and enrichment.

-Disclaimer

-This project is for educational and portfolio purposes only.
-All sensitive information, credentials, API keys, and private data must be removed before publishing.